 What this does is unlock the interior’s real party piece, with utterly fantastic front visibility due to the lack of obstructions and its very low scuttle.
 It really is an almost panoramic view down the nose of the car, something augmented by the large front window glass.
 All models also come with a glazed roof, made up of an unusual combination of a large single-pane rear windscreen that runs right up to the centre beam of the roof and a second piece of glass then fills in the gap to the header rail and front windscreen, leaving a cabin that feels open and luxurious with light.

+New for the 2021 model year is a redesigned centre console, which mercifully removes the scratch-prone glossy finish for a covered cubby and felted phone rest with in-build wireless charging for two devices.
+Build quality inside is appreciably better as a result.
 All is not perfect, though.
-The seats are completely support-free and feel typically American soft and squishy, while some of the plastics are quite harsh.
+The seats are terrible, and feel typically American soft and squishy, while some of the plastics are quite harsh.
 Not everyone will immediately gel with the minimalist aesthetic, but like the powertrain Tesla pioneered, so too will this style of interior soon find itself being emulated, if not replicated throughout the industry.
 Just look at the new Golf.